Here you can find all the latest news and updates from Buy-to-Let Direct.

 Setting up an SPV is a simple, cheap process which can be completed online within 24 hours via Companies House.
 Most lenders will lend to newly established SPVs providing they are set up for the sole purpose of letting and managing property.
 For this reason, it is important that the limited company is registered with the correct SIC code – normally 68100, 68209, 68320 or 68201.

 Stamp Duty costs

 For existing landlords who are considering transferring their properties to an SPV it is recommended that you seek professional tax advice before proceeding.
 Moving properties from a personal name to a corporate entity involves a sale and purchase transaction which means that Stamp Duty Land Tax and Capital Gains Tax is payable.

-We expect the proportion of buy-to-let mortgages arranged via a limited company will continue to grow over the next 12 months as landlords realise the financial ramifications of the changes to mortgage interest tax relief once it is phased out completely in 2020.
+We expect the proportion of buy-to-let mortgages arranged via a limited company will continue to grow over the next 12 months as landlords realise the financial ramifications of the changes to mortgage interest tax relief now that it has been completed phased out.

 Research shows that in 2018 over half (59%) of England’s landlords are aged 55 years or older and one third are retired.
 Buy-to-let lenders have started to incorporate the market’s age demographic into their lending policies by identifying the pitfalls for later life applicants and then implementing the necessary changes to remedy this.

 Lenders impose a maximum number of years an applicant can have a loan for and so for older applicants the loan term may be restricted.
 This in turn could affect the affordability of the loans as shorter terms might equate to higher monthly payments.
 It is worth checking how lenders assess affordability, particularly whether state pensions are considered when calculating minimum income criteria.